 These scripts/referral forms are available at Grand River Regional Cancer Centre (GRRCC), and can also be obtained by speaking with your supportive care nurse.
-Once this referral script is complete, please contact our Fitness staff to book your initial appointment.
+Once this referral script is complete, we will contact you to schedule your initial appointment.

 For those not being treated at GRRCC or are no longer under the care of an oncologist, please contact CCCARE Fitness staff for a copy of the referral script to be filled out by treating oncologist or family doctor.